Judge shields some Texas abortion clinics from group's suits

 Planned Parenthood said in a statement Friday that the law was “already decimating abortion access in the state, as providers are forced to turn people away” once medical professionals can detect cardiac activity.
 It said historically, 85% to 90% of women who have gotten abortions in Texas were at least six weeks into their pregnancies.

-In its petition filed late Thursday, Planned Parenthood said that even if it prevails in every case filed against the group, the lawsuits would still accomplish the law's goal to “harass abortion providers and others critical to a patient’s support network.”
+In its petition filed late Thursday, Planned Parenthood said that even if it prevails in every case filed against the group alleging violations of the law, the lawsuits would still accomplish the law's goal to “harass abortion providers and others critical to a patient’s support network.”
 The group also said fighting the lawsuits could bankrupt those who are sued, since under the law they can't recover attorney fees and costs if they win.

-Texas Right to Life Vice President Elizabeth Graham said in a statement that her group expects the lawsuit to be dismissed and that, "until then, we will continue our diligent efforts to ensure the abortion industry fully follows” the new law.
+Texas Right to Life Vice President Elizabeth Graham said in a statement that her group expects Planned Parenthood's lawsuit to be dismissed and that, "until then, we will continue our diligent efforts to ensure the abortion industry fully follows” the new law.

 The law, which is the nation's most far-reaching curb on abortions since they were legalized a half-century ago, took effect Wednesday.
 The Supreme Court then allowed it to remain in force by voting 5-4 to deny an emergency appeal from abortion providers.